- Extradition Institute

 - The issuance contradicts the interests of the requesting country’s national security.

-- The request for extradition was received from a country where the individual has been recognised as a refugee, or the individual has applied for refugee status.
+- The extradition request was received from a country where the individual has been recognized as a refugee, or the individual has applied for refugee status.

-- The judicial authorities of the requesting country have already made a final decision regarding the individual in question due to the committed offence for which extradition is sought.
-In this instance, the principle of double jeopardy applies, which prohibits prosecuting an individual twice for the same offence.
+- The judicial authorities of the requesting country have already made a final decision regarding the individual in question due to the committed offense for which extradition is sought.
+In this instance, the principle of double jeopardy applies, which prohibits prosecuting an individual twice for the same offense.

 There is a threat of the death penalty, torture, or other forms of cruel, inhuman, or degrading treatment or punishment.